Australian passive AMR surveillance (APAS)

 APAS collects, analyses and reports on de-identified patient level AMR data contributed by 10 public and private pathology services across Australia.
 These laboratories detect AMR in isolates referred from public and private hospitals, aged care homes and community settings

-Sullivan Nicolaides Pathology has been an important early contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW specifically for AURA 2016 and AURA 2017.
+Sullivan Nicolaides Pathology has also been an important early contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW.

 - Longitudinal datasets for specified organism-antimicrobial combinations